 It’s old news that credit card companies are cutting people’s credit limits.
 I also read on FatWallet some banks paid people more than $500 for paying down their balance.
 I checked my three cards.
 None of them cut my limits.
 Maybe they just haven’t got to me yet.
 Besides merchant fees, they are not getting any other revenue from me.
 I guess they are still OK with that.
-Every month I use about 15% of my available limits among three cards, and that includes paying a mortgage and a car loan with a card.
+Every month I use about 5% of my available limits among three cards.
 If they want to reduce my credit limit, go ahead.
 I think the limits are too high to begin with.
 I like the questions reader Pelon asked in the comments to a previous post:

 “What is a healthy borrowing level for the economy?
 What were we at before the credit market started to freeze-up?
 Where are we now?
 Are we trying to prop up something that is unsustainable or trying to get the market back up to a healthy level?”